-3.3.7 Processing and products
+3.3.4 Processing and products

-Describe the quantities and characteristics of the products that would be produced on an annual basis.
+Describe the quantities and characteristics of the gas that would be treated and produced as well as by-products such as natural gas liquids that would be produced on an annual basis.
 Provide indicative process flow-sheets showing material balances for the processing plant, and the anticipated rates of inputs, along with similar data on products, wastes and recycle streams.